NASA-Planetary-Science/sbpy/docs/sbpy/activity/gas.rst

 total number of molecules and the number of molecules calculated from the data to scale the model Q and output the new production rate from the result.
 This LTE model does account for the effects of photolysis.
-For more information on the parameters that are needed for the function follow the link for the function `from_Haser` in `~sbpy.activity.LTE` under Reference/API section.
+For more information on the parameters that are needed for the function see `~sbpy.activity.LTE.from_Haser`.

 .. doctest-skip::